fyscher/mimik/share/en_CA.ascii/man3/strcmp.md

 # Description

 The string values of *s1* and *s2* shall be compared, if they are equal then zero shall be return.
-If the strings are not equal then the return value shall be non-zero and have the signage of the subtraction of the first byte of *s1* by *s2*; `s1[0] - s2[0]`.
-The signage shall be positive if the first byte of *s1* is large than the first byte of *s2*, and vise versa for the negative.
+If the strings are not equal then the return value shall be positive if *s1* is lexicographically larger than *s2*, and vise versa for negative.

 # Environment Variables